joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

   }

-  // Every second, calculate RPS if (currentTime - lastCheckTime >= 1000) {//this can be a lot more sophositcated and take breaks differenctly.
+  // Every second, calculate RPS if (currentTime - lastCheckTime >= 1000) {//this can be a lot more sophisticated and take breaks differently.
     rps = (float)changesInLastSecond / segments_per_revolution;
     changesInLastSecond = 0;
     lastCheckTime = currentTime;